-In most of the emergencies involving urological organs (kidneys, bladder, prostate, penis and testes) a prompt diagnosis and treatment is required.
+In most Urological emergencies (kidneys, bladder, prostate, penis and testes problems) a prompt diagnosis and treatment is required.

 Urological emergencies may include: